 In 1999 she was offered the role of founding editor of Newsday’s Parents & Children Magazine, and when Newsday closed their magazine division in 2008, Liza decided it was time to launch her own company, Wordsmiths Media, LLC, and publish Long Island Parent magazine and www.liparentonline.com.
 She sold her magazine and site to Davler Media Group in 2012, and served as a contributing publisher until 2014.
-That is when Liza went back to her weekly newspaper deadline days and became editor-in-chief of Anton Media Group, where she now handles 17 newspapers a week and 8 magazines.
+She then had the opportunity in 2014 to go back to her weekly newspaper deadline days and became editor-in-chief of Anton Media Group, where she handled 17 newspapers a week, 8 magazines, and 13 websites.
 The experience of all those years ago turned out to be handy.
 Since then, in addition to writing children’s books, Liza has been a project-based manager, executing editorial products from concept through publication.
 Clients include Working Mother and New Jersey Family magazines, Stony Brook University, Expos Your Business, Queens Chamber of Commerce, Island Federal Credit Union, Blank Slate Media, Handy Laundry and KGG Enterprises.

 As a result of her diverse background, Liza knows all aspects of publishing, from start-up tasks to distribution and printing, organizing and holding events, advertising and managing a large staff, and even graphic design (though she admits she has a better eye than hand, so relies on the artists to do the actual work).
 Each role she has served, from that first one as a teenager until now, has helped prepare her for the next.